burnedpopcorn/OpenBacon2/README.md

 GameMaker Version Used: ```2024.8.1.171```

+> [!NOTE]
+> I have made a decompilation of the cafetest1 build [here](https://github.com/burnedpopcorn/OpenBacon2-Updated)
+>
+> That build is much more recent, so consider using that one instead

 ### ABOUT
 This Decompilation is Completely Organized, and All code has been reviewed but not modified